uio-bmi/immuneML/docs/source/usecases/benchmarking_use_case.rst

 -----------------------------------------------------

 Next, five different immune signals are implanted in the 2000 immune repertoires.
-To read about immune signal simulation in more detail, see :ref:`How to simulate antigen/disease-associated signals in AIRR datasets`.
+To read about immune signal simulation in more detail, see :ref:`How to simulate antigen or disease-associated signals in AIRR datasets`.

 The implanted immune signals are of increasing complexity: